AlgoPHS/st-201617-DNA-transcription-translation/README.md

 # st-201617-DNA-transcription-translation
-Simran, describe your project here and how a symbol table is used in your implementation.
+//Simran, describe your project here and how a symbol table is used in your implementation.

 I am working independently.